humanwhocodes/social-changelog/README.md

 A tool that generates social media posts from GitHub releases using AI.
 Given a GitHub repository and release, it creates an engaging social post summarizing the key changes and improvements.
 This is useful for automatically creating announcement posts for new releases.

+This tool uses [OpenAI](https://platform.openai.com) `gpt-4o-mini` and an OpenAI API token is required.

 ## Installation

 ```bash